Have the lockdowns of 2020 made you reconsider your finances? If so, you’re not the only one.

-And almost everyone has areas where they’d like to improve with their money and goals they’d like to achieve.
-But how do you make sure this isn’t a resolution that falls by the wayside?
+Almost everyone has areas where they’d like to improve with their money and goals they’d like to achieve.
+But how do you make sure your resolutions don’t fall by the wayside?

 Breaking things down into simple steps and getting stuck in straight away can help.
 Here are some ideas to get started.

 As we all know, 2020 was no ordinary year.
 So even the best laid financial plans may have gone awry.
 Still, it’s worth taking the time to look back at how the year went: were you able to save as much as you hoped?
 Did you reduce your debts?

 Our financial fitness tool will give you a score and tell you how you compare to others like you.
 Just answer a few quick questions to find out where you stand and the steps you can take to improve your financial position.